Endi18/Food-Recipe-Application/README.md

 The `goBackToInitialActivity` method is called when the user clicks the back button.
 It navigates back to the initial activity.

-This activity allows users to sign up by entering their username, email, password, and confirming the password.
+`SignUpActivity` allows users to sign up by entering their username, email, password, and confirming the password.
 It provides input validation and database interaction to add the user to the system.

 ####  WelcomeActivity
 ##### _Author: Endi Triço_

-It is an activity class named `WelcomeActivity`.

-The activity extends `AppCompatActivity` to create an activity.
+The `WelcomeActivity` extends `AppCompatActivity` to create an activity.
 In the `onCreate` method, the layout for the activity is set using setContentView.

 The `emailTo` method is called when the user clicks the email button.
 It creates an intent with the action Intent.ACTION_SENDTO to compose an email.
 The email address "info@foodtopia.al" is set as the recipient in the intent.
 The intent is started using startActivity to open the email client with the recipient pre-filled.

 This activity sets up the welcome screen of the application and displays the BottomNavigationFragment.
 It also provides the functionality to compose an email to the specified email address when the user clicks the email button.